morukutsu/scrolling101/src/scenes/intro02.md

 Using a ```scrollX``` value of ```SCREEN_WIDTH / 2```, when the character position ```characterX``` is 0, ```screenX``` will be set to the middle of the screen.

 But when the character moves, the camera must follow the character.
-The scrolling value is dependent of the character position.
+So the scrolling value is dependent of the character position.
-Subtracting ```characterX``` from ```scrollX``` will work.
-When the character moves right, the map position moves left.
+Subtracting ```characterX``` from ```scrollX``` is a correct way to do that.
+When the character moves right the map moves left, creating an illusion of movement.

 ```js
 const computeScrolling = (characterX, characterY) => {